hsreedeth/TypesetLLM/README.md

-# Publication Ready PDF Renderer for Large Language Models
+# LaTex it: Publication Ready PDF Renderer for Large Language Models

 One-click, publication style hand-out PDFs from any ChatGPT notes — directly in your browser.